-Our research aims to help identify the genetic determinants of complex human traits by using next-generation association studies to detect novel disease loci.
+Our research aimed to help identify the genetic determinants of complex human traits by using next-generation association studies to detect novel disease loci.

-The overarching goal of our research is to elucidate the aetiopathological underpinnings of complex human disease.
-We carry out large-scale studies to investigate the genetic architecture of complex traits, with a primary focus on cardiometabolic and musculoskeletal phenotypes.
-In doing so, we identify and address statistical genetics challenges by designing, evaluating and proposing analytical strategies.
+The overarching goal of our research was to elucidate the aetiopathological underpinnings of complex human disease.
+We carried out large-scale studies to investigate the genetic architecture of complex traits, with a primary focus on cardiometabolic and musculoskeletal phenotypes.
+In doing so, we identified and addressed statistical genetics challenges by designing, evaluating and proposing analytical strategies.

-Advances in high-throughput genotyping and sequencing, coupled with the availability of large sample sets and a better understanding of human genome sequence variation, have made next-generation genetic studies feasible.
-It is widely accepted that, in the area of complex trait association studies, technology is in danger of outstripping our capacity to analyse and interpret the results obtained.
-The Analytical Genomics of Complex Traits group conducts next-generation association studies for complex phenotypes, such as type 2 diabetes, obesity and related metabolic traits, and develops appropriate robust methodologies to analyse and interpret the data where necessary.
+Advances in high-throughput genotyping and sequencing, coupled with the availability of large sample sets and a better understanding of human genome sequence variation, made next-generation genetic studies feasible.
+It was widely accepted that, in the area of complex trait association studies, technology was in danger of outstripping our capacity to analyse and interpret the results obtained.
+The Analytical Genomics of Complex Traits group conducted next-generation association studies for complex phenotypes, such as type 2 diabetes, obesity and related metabolic traits, and developed appropriate robust methodologies to analyse and interpret the data where necessary.

 - Identify novel complex trait loci by carrying out association studies;